gjbex/Deploying-LLMs-locally/README.md

 1. `models`: directory with scripts to download pre-trained models.
 1. `data`: directory with scripts to download data.
 1. `tools`: directory with tools to run LLMs on a local machine.
+1. `docs`: directory for a web site on this training.